Chase-Percy/cpdev/content/post/map-generation.md

 {{< details title="Room Constructor" dClass="dark" sClass="dark" >}}
 {{< highlight cpp >}}
 /**
- * Generates a room given a x,z, an origin (bottom left), and a set of
+ * Generates a room given an x,z, an origin (bottom left), and a set of
  * models
- * @param x the size of the room on the x axis
+ * @param x the size of the room on the x-axis
- * @param z the size of the room on the z axis
+ * @param z the size of the room on the z-axis
- * @param wallFillPercent The percent of the walls to fill with decorations
+ * @param wallFillPercent The percentage of the walls to fill with decorations
  * @param floors the floors for the room, the first element is the default
  * floor
- * @param floorFillPercent The percent of the floor to fill with decoration.
+ * @param floorFillPercent The percentage of the floor to fill with decoration.
  * @param xOrigin the x origin of the room
  * @param zOrigin the z origin of the room
  * @param roomModels the models for the room